 LMU Estimated Cost of Attendance (COA)

 The first component of this formula is your estimated cost of attendance (COA).
 Your COA is a standard amount used to represent the expected costs to attend one year at LMU.
-These costs include tuition and fees, averages for room and board, books and supplies, personal expenses, and local transportation expenses.
+These costs include tuition and fees, averages for housing and meals, books and supplies, personal expenses, and local transportation expenses.

 The COA is an estimated amount used to determine eligibility for financial aid and is not meant to represent the actual expenses for each individual student.

 Expected Family Contribution (EFC)

 Your financial need is the difference between the cost of attendance and your expected family contribution, which determines the maximum amount of need-based assistance you can receive from federal, state, university, and outside agency sources.
 LMU is not able to meet 100% of every student's financial need.